Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 -The GLYKOFILOUSA VIII (2019-present): Built in 2019 as the first ship of the 'Think Green' campaign, she was also deployed on the Perama-Salamina line.

 So here you go, you have all the information about each ferry in the history of Panagia Glykofilousa NE (for the time being).
-It is also noteworthy to state that all ferries currently operating for the company are part of the Agios Nikolaos Lines joint venture, which they represent on either the Perama-Salamina line or previously on the Rion-Antirrion line.
+It is also noteworthy to state that all ferries currently operating for the company are part of the Agios Nikolaos Lines joint venture, for which they are assigned on the Perama-Salamina line as well as on the Rion-Antirrion line in the past.

-After having spent the first part of 28 July 2019 in Spetses, having headed there with the FLYINGCAT 3 of Hellenic Seaways and then returned to Piraeus with her fleetmate, the FLYINGCAT 6, I was now planning to spend the late afternoon in Salamina in order to see and photograph various ships serving the island, with these primarily being the double-ended ferries that operate on the Perama-Salamina line.
-The latter happens to be the busiest service in the entire Greek coastal service, as, due to its small distance, it has one departure every five minutes during the day, as well as in weekends and holidays.
-It is also the line that has the most ships serving it, with more than 30 double-ended ferries and nine small passenger boats being deployed there.
+After having spent the first part of 28 July 2019 in Spetses, having headed there with the FLYINGCAT 3 of Hellenic Seaways and then returned to Piraeus with her fleetmate, namely the FLYINGCAT 6, I was now planning to spend the late afternoon in Salamina in order to see and photograph various ships serving the island, with these primarily being the double-ended ferries that operate on the Perama-Salamina line.
+The latter happens to be the busiest service in the entire Greek coastal service, as, due to its small distance, it has one departure every five minutes at peak times during the day.
+It is also the line that has the most ships serving it, with more than 25 double-ended ferries and nine small passenger boats being deployed there.
 As you had also seen it during my trip with the GEORGIOS BROUFAS II of Broufas Vessels back on 3 July 2018, the section between Perama and Salamina is notable for featuring a handful of ships of the Greek coastal service.
 Therefore, I decided that this was a good opportunity to go and take many pictures in Salamina that day by traveling with the double-ended ferries that link the latter with Perama.

 The GLYKOFILOUSA VIII docked in Perama, during her debut summer in Greece.